dolthub/docs/content/reference/sql/dolt-sysvars.md

 ## @@dolt_async_replication
 This system variable can be enabled when using push-on-commit replication (i.e. `@@dolt_replicate_to_remote`).
-When enabled, commits will be pushed asynchronously to the remote specified in the `@@dolt_replicate_to_remote` system variable.
-This setting will cause commits to complete faster since the push to remote is not synchronous, but may increase the remote replication delay.
+When enabled, Dolt commits will be pushed asynchronously to the remote specified in the `@@dolt_replicate_to_remote` system variable, instead of synchronously completing the push before returning from the Dolt commit operation.
+This setting can cause commits to complete faster since the push to remote is not synchronous, but it may also increase the remote replication delay.
+Because of the asynchronous nature, replication errors may also be less obvious.

 ```sql
 mysql> SET @@GLOBAL.dolt_replicate_to_remote = remote1;